zhanziyang/vue-croppa/README.md

 #### generateBlob( callback: function, mimeType: string, compressionRate: number )
 - Creates a Blob object representing the image contained in the canvas.
 Look up  argument definition [here](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toBlob).
+- If there is no image, the first argument of callback function is `null`.

 #### promisedBlob( mimeType: string, compressionRate: number )
 - This method returns a `Promise` wrapping around `generateBlob()`, so that you can use `async/await` syntax instead of a callback to get blob data, it's simpler.
 ```js
 const blob = await this.myCroppa.promisedBlob()
 ```
+- If there is no image, it will resolve `null`.

 #### getMetadata()
 - Require v0.3.0+